Reclaiming wholeness

 I crashed in my mid 30s and so began a profound journey of unraveling.
 I sold my business and had to start from scratch.
 Discovering who I was behind the masks, the armour and to see what was waiting for me all along, underneath the rubble of my life.

-This journey took me into an intense phase of psychotherapy and bodywork where, little by little, I entered safe spaces where I could begin to feel what I had kept locked inside me all those years.
+This journey took me into an intense phase of psychotherapy and bodywork where, little by little, I claimed the space to begin to feeling what had been locked up inside me all those years.
 I began my massage training and learned that it was possible to heal.
-I had a reunion with my birth mother and my search for belonging took me on a pilgrimage back to Croatia and Bosnia, the home of my ancestors, where I met with my sisters and grandmother for the first time.
-I learned about the trauma in my blood-line and yoga supported me and helped me to unravel the trauma in my body.
-I began writing again to help me process my grief and reading ‘The Primal Wound’ by Nancy Verrier was a defining moment in helping me understand the impact of abandonment on both my developing nervous system and psyche.
-With time, and a lot of space to rest and integrate, I began to reclaim the lost parts of myself as I learned how to nurture myself towards wholeness.
+I had a reunion with my birth mother and my search for belonging took me on a pilgrimage back to Croatia and Bosnia, the land of my ancestors, where I met with my sisters and grandmother for the first time.
+I learned about the trauma in my blood-line and yoga helped me cope as I began to unravel the trauma in my body.
+I started to write again to help me process my grief and reading ‘The Primal Wound’ by Nancy Verrier was a defining moment in helping me understand the impact of abandonment on both my developing nervous system and psyche.
+With time, and a lot of space to rest and integrate, I began to reclaim the abandoned parts of myself and learn how to nurture myself towards wholeness.

-My exploration of wholeness, belonging and connection continues to deepen and there are still moments when this deep sense of unworthiness rises to the surface.
-But in these moments, I’ve learned how to tend to my wounded inner child.
+My exploration of wholeness, belonging and connection continues to deepen and there are still moments when the residues of unworthiness rise to the surface.
+But in these moments, I’ve learned how to tend to my inner child.
 How to hold her when she’s afraid, lost, confused and troubled, but most of all how to be with her when she feels abandoned and is crying for help.
 After having felt her speak to me through my embodied experience, I have come to respect my body as a source of wisdom and guidance.
+And whilst yoga, psychotherapy and bodywork were all crucial elements in this process it was really my explorations with BioDanza which helped me to re-write the story in my cells.

 I trust in my body wisdom and I trust in the messages it brings.
 I have learned what it takes to cultivate personal resilience and what I need to feel supported and held.

-I feel very grateful for the life I have had and the many inspiring friends and teachers I have been fortunate enough to meet along the way.
+I feel very grateful for the life I have had and the many inspiring friends, mentors and teachers I have been fortunate enough to meet along the way.
 These experiences have made me the woman I am today.
-Of course there are times when we all feel abandoned by life, and bereft as a result, but this magnificent mother earth, that we have come to call home, is always there waiting, with open arms to hold us and show us the way.
+Of course there are times when we all feel abandoned by life, but this magnificent mother earth, that we have come to call home, is always there waiting, with open arms to hold us and show us the way.